 Third, take advantage of Marketing’s business intelligence capabilities to add more insights to voice-of-the-customer.
 Include Service’s customer call verbatim logs and make use the unstructured customer data extensively.
 There is a treasure trove of value and prescriptive advice from customer comments.

 Fourth, establish cadence, channels, digestion and actioning of collective BI-VoC sent upstream to the value creators and value enhancers across the company.
 Drive value management and value creation by emphasizing cross-functional action on chronic customer experience issues.

 Fifth, establish a shadowing program to develop awareness and empathy: let Marketing staff take a peak at a day in the life of customer-facing staff and Operations staff, and vice versa for all.
 Some companies have a mixed seating arrangement among Marketing and Sales and Service.

 Sixth, coordinate all managers of customer experience efforts across the company.
 Help them compare notes, calibrate cadences, establish continuity and drive synergies.

-Seventh, read books such as A Complaint is a Gift, The Best Service is No Service, Firms of Endearment, Loyalty Myths, The Customer-Driven Company, Happy RAVING Customers, Why Loyalty Matters, Chief Customer Officer, Total Customer Value Management, and Innovating Superior Customer Experience.
+Seventh, read books such as A Complaint is a Gift, The Best Service is No Service, Firms of Endearment, Loyalty Myths, The Customer-Driven Company, Happy RAVING Customers, Why Loyalty Matters, Chief Customer Officer, Total Customer Value Management, Innovating Superior Customer Experience.
 Establish discussion opportunities for the C-team and all employees to develop a shared understanding, language and vision of what customer experience excellence can be in your company.